 The San Lorenzo Valley Water District (District) is an independent special district established in 1941, pursuant to Section 30,000 et seq. of the California Water Code for the purpose of developing and providing water for domestic use, fire protection, and recreation in the San Lorenzo Valley.
 Additionally, the District provides sewer service to the Bear Creek Estates area within the District.
 The District utilizes separate Water and Sewer funds to account for District operations.
 The District is governed by a five-member Board of Directors elected by the voters in the area serving four-year terms.
-The District provides water and sewer services to approximately 7,900 customers within its service area.
+The District provides approximately 7,900 customers with water service and 56 customers with sewer service within its service area.